TransKat/BeanNX/README.md

 ## Credits
-* Thanks to all the previous members of Team AtlasNX for laying the groundwork for DeepSea.
+* Thanks to all the previous members of Team AtlasNX and Team Neptune for laying the groundwork for BeanNX.
 * And a huge thanks to all the awesome homebrew developers!